 OUR LAND & (S)OIL was also awarded an Honourable Mention in the Prix De La Photographie Paris Photo competition, 2018.
 The work was included in the PX3 Annual photo book.

-Inheritance looks at how consumption and waste, generated by an average family between 1986-1992, contributed to landfill, changing and contaminating the landscape for generations to come.
+INHERITANCE looks at how consumption and waste, generated by an average family between 1986-1992, contributed to landfill, changing and contaminating the landscape for generations to come.
 Pockets of waste lie underneath the British countryside.
 With little to no sunlight or oxygen the waste will not decompose, so many are simply storing the tonnes of waste we threw away.
 These sites will have to be dealt with at some point in the future.
 But by who?
 A handmade box, made by Martin Eberlen, containing family photographs, landfill facts and figures, along with unique imagery of the soil from one specific historic landfill site, this box presents the actions of the past, to the future recipients of our contaminated land.
+You can view the project in greater detail in the RESEARCH & WRITING folder.